 Does Michigan waive the LLC filing fee for military veterans or offer any discounts?

-Under Michigan’s veteran-owned business fee waiver, qualifying entities owned 51%+ by honorably discharged veterans can have certain LARA filing fees reduced to $0, including the Articles of Organization fee and some ongoing report fees.
-You must submit the specific Veteran Fee Waiver Affidavit and documentation with your filings; LARA will not apply the discount automatically.
-For non-veteran LLCs, there are no general discounts, everyone else pays the standard fee schedule.
+Yes, under Michigan’s veteran-owned business fee waiver, entities owned 51%+ by honorably discharged veterans can have certain LARA filing fees reduced to $0, including the Articles of Organization fee and eligible annual statement fees, but the waiver does not cover the $50 late penalty.
+You must submit the Veteran Fee Waiver Affidavit and required documentation with the filing because LARA does not apply the waiver automatically.
+For non-veteran LLCs, there are no general discounts, so everyone else pays the standard fee schedule.

 How much does it cost to change my Michigan LLC name, members, or structure later?